Lectio: Palm Sunday

 The prayer of Jesus in the Garden of Gethsemani

-39 And he came out, and went, as was his custom, to the Mount of Olives; and the disciples followed him.
-40 And when he came to the place he said to them, "Pray that you may not enter into temptation."
-41 And he withdrew from them about a stone's throw, and knelt down and prayed, 42 "Father, if thou art willing, remove this cup from me; nevertheless not my will, but thine, be done."
-45 And when he rose from prayer, he came to the disciples and found them sleeping for sorrow, 46 and he said to them, "Why do you sleep?
-Rise and pray that you may not enter into temptation."
+Then going out, he went, as was his custom, to the Mount of Olives, and the disciples followed him.
+When he arrived at the place he said to them, "Pray that you may not undergo the test."
+After withdrawing about a stone's throw from them and kneeling, he prayed, saying, "Father, if you are willing, take this cup away from me; still, not my will but yours be done."
+And to strengthen him an angel from heaven appeared to him.
+He was in such agony and he prayed so fervently that his sweat became like drops of blood falling on the ground.
+When he rose from prayer and returned to his disciples, he found them sleeping from grief.
+He said to them, "Why are you sleeping?
+Get up and pray that you may not undergo the test."

 The sentence, crucifixion and death